The name of the script.

 }

-"response" has the following attributes:GM_xmlhttpRequest
+response has the following attributes:readyState

 returns an object with the following property: